Probably the scariest page on this site. Please do read it and pass on the message.

 In the meantime, anything belonging to you will be frozen, as will joint accounts unless a special emergency court of Protection Order is obtained at considerable cost.

-Unless there is a clear consensus among the family as to who should be appointed as the deputy, there is a fair chance that the Local Authority or a solicitor will be appointed.
+Unless there is a clear consensus among the family as to who should be appointed as the deputy, there is a fair chance that the Local Authority or a experts will be appointed.
 Both of them will charge their normal hourly rate for such work, which could be dozens or even a hundred or more hours per year.

 The Court of Protection can make decisions on things like: